 Under the Hood

-All-disc antilock brakes and daytime running lights are standard, but side-impact airbags are not available.
+All-disc antilock brakes and daytime running lights are standard, and new standard features include a tire pressure monitoring system and side curtain airbags, but side-impact airbags are not available.
 An electronic stability system with rollover mitigation is included in 12- and 15-passenger vans.